Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Quarter-length studio portrait of Albert T. Friedman, Milwaukee merchant.
+Description: Quarter-length portrait of William Berger, Milwaukee merchant.

 Description: Memorial Day, "Poppy Day," Committee.
 Three men in uniform stand for a group portrait in front of a stucco wall.

-Description: Quarter-length studio portrait of James J. McClymont, Milwaukee company president.
+Description: Quarter-length studio portrait of Rudolf C. Haase, Milwaukee company secretary.

-Description: Quarter-length studio portrait of John Hoffmann, Milwaukee grocer.
+Description: Quarter-length studio portrait of Benjamin Poss, Milwaukee attorney.

 If you didn't find the material you searched for, our Library Reference Staff can help.